hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 }
 ```

-## Processing the User Decision
+## Issuing The Authorization Code

 :::confusedDuck
 So, what happens if the user rejects the client?
 :::

-**5.1** If the user **rejects** the client, by calling `/approve` with the `reject` message, this means the user has denied access to an otherwise valid client.
+If the user **rejects** the client, by calling `/approve` with the `reject` message, this means the user has denied access to an otherwise valid client.
 The authorization server now has the responsibility to tell the client that the user has rejected its authorization request.
 This can be done the same way as the client communicated with the authorization server.
 Meaning, the authorization server will take a URL hosted by the client, add a few special query parameters, and redirect the user to the endpoint defined by the client's `redirect_uri`.
 The URL that is hosted by the client, which the authorization server can use is known as the `redirect_uri`.
 The authorization server sends back an error message to the `redirect_uri` with the message `error: access_denied`.

-**5.2** This is why the client's `redirect_uri` is needed.
+This is why the client's `redirect_uri` is needed.
 Also, this is why the authorization server validated the client's `redirect_uri` against the existing client information in the authorization server's database when the initial authorization request arrived by the client.
 So the authorization server knows that it is sending the user to an approved,verified address.
 And not an address that can be tampered with through the front-channel.

 :::confusedDuck
 Hmm..
 Interesting!
 Now I understand the purpose of the Redirect URI.
 What happens if the user approves the client?
 :::

-**5.3** If the user has **approved** the client, then this means the user allows the client to act on their behalf.</br>
+If the user has **approved** the client, then this means the user allows the client to act on their behalf.

 When the `/approve` is called with the `approve` message, the first step is to check what kind of response the client seeks.
 The HTTP `response_type` should be `code`.
-If not, error is sent to the `redirect_uri`.</br>
+If not, error is sent to the `redirect_uri`.

-The second step is to generate the authorization code and save it into the database because the authorization code will need to be referenced by the authorization server for later steps as we will see.</br>
+The second step is to generate the authorization code and save it into the database because the authorization code will need to be referenced by the authorization server for later steps as we will see.

 Finally, the third step is to send back the authorization code, and the `scope` (if provided by the client in the initial authorization request) to the client through the client's `redirect_uri` and hand back control to the client.
 The authorization server is now fully prepared for the next step in the OAuth 2.0 authorization code grant type flow.

 :::magnifyingglassme